Shah-Arjun/buyer_portal_mern/README.md

 # buyer_portal_mern
-A buyer portal with authentication developerd using MERN Stack
+A buyer portal with authentication developed using MERN Stack